 1. Plan Your Withdrawals and Balance Inquiries

 Balance inquiries and withdrawals are the most common transactions done through ATMs.
-You can minimize charges against your account if you plan out your transactions.
-For instance, you can schedule your withdrawals twice each month.
-This will save you from enduring long queues and from paying more for unplanned ATM transactions.
+You can minimize charges against your account if you plan your transactions.
+Schedule your withdrawals twice each month to avoid long queues and unplanned ATM transactions.

 2. Consider a Bank with a Wide ATM Network

-Having an account with banks that have a wide ATM network can save you from spending on fees when withdrawing from another bank’s ATM.
+Apply for an account at a bank with a wide ATM network to avoid spending on fees when withdrawing from another bank’s ATM.
 Check which banks have more ATMs available near your residence or place of work.
-You can also take note of banks with available machines in grocery stores, malls, and shops you frequently visit.
+Take note of banks with available machines in grocery stores, malls, and shops you frequently visit.

 3. Make a List of Your Bank’s ATM Locations Near You

-Downloading your banks’ mobile app and accessing your account through its website can save you time, effort, and money.
+Download your bank’s mobile app and access your account through its website to save time, effort, and money.
 Through digital banking, you can quickly view your account balance, transactions, and other account information in just a few taps.
-Just make sure to protect your passwords and other login details to avoid fraudulent transactions in your account.
+Just make sure to protect your passwords and other login details to avoid fraudulent transactions.

 4. Open an Account in Several Banks, If Possible